 Just because you experience painful sex does not mean that you will again, but you might- and learning about ways to make sex feel more comfortable may be important.

 Because there are other reasons for pain and bleeding during intercourse, I would recommend checking in with a healthcare provider for a gynecological exam to make sure that all is okay.

-You can learn more about genital health and pain during sex in The V Book: A Doctor’s Guide to Complete Vulvovaginal Health and you can learn more about using lubricants for comfort and pleasure in Because It Feels Good: A Woman’s Guide to Sexual Pleasure and Satisfaction.
+You can learn more about genital health, pain, and vaginal lubrication during sex in The V Book: A Doctor’s Guide to Complete Vulvovaginal Health and you can learn more about using lubricants for comfort and pleasure in Because It Feels Good: A Woman’s Guide to Sexual Pleasure and Satisfaction.

 Reviewed and updated, with link to newer ACOG vulvovaginal information, on May 3, 2017.